anton-mel/anton-mel/README.md

 Hi, I am a rising senior at Yale University, studying Electrical Engineering and Computer Science.
 I grew up chasing grasshoppers in a small farming village in Ukraine.
 Currently, I conduct research at the Efficient Computing Lab.
-I spend a lot of time studying Japanese language, culture, and history.
+I spend a lot of time composing on guitar or studying Japanese language, culture, and history.
 Talk to me on Element: https://matrix.to/#/@an.tony:matrix.org.

 <img src="https://komarev.com/ghpvc/?username=anton-mel&style=flat-square&color=blue" alt=""/></img>